genius92606/COSC6373-Team6/README.md

 Our project have several steps, so we separate all the code to three folders: DataProcessing, Training, Testing (We suggest not running data processing and training cuase it would take a long time)
 1. Data Processing:
-    1. We construct the data structure to fulfill the YOLO requirement
+    1. Construct the data structure to fulfill the YOLO requirement
-    2. We enhanced the wider face dataset by using super resolution
+    2. Enhance the heavy blur images in wider face dataset by using super resolution
 2. Training:
     1. We finetuned Yolov8 model for face detection.
     2. Train with enhanced images